directus/directus/docs/reference/api/rest/items.md

 ## Retrieve an Item

-List all items that exist in Directus.
+Get an item that exists in Directus.

 <div class="two-up">
 <div class="left">